bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Kill either the sage or the hag.
 - Kill the hag.

+## Hack at a Hag (2022-06-16)

+- Knock out the hag.
+- Get the hearthstone.

+## Pack Tactics (2022-06-23)

+- Echiechie asks Torvald about his people.
+- Gang arrives at the village.
+- Mother of Fredrick visited the village to inquire about Fredrick a few years ago.
+- Argent meets Lee (a werewolf).
+- Dwite and the gang try to fight the incarnation of Lunaris.
+- Dog dies, Dwite is free but almost dies.

 ## Quests/Tasks

 - [ ] Investigating Lawrence Brantly.